-A delicious starter of pan seared scallops, served with a creamy celeriac puree, the crunch of smoked bacon and the freshness of cucumber and apple.
+Seared scallops with bacon, served with a creamy celeriac puree, the freshness of cucumber and apple.
 A perfect start to any dinner party.

 Over the next 3 weeks we are going to share our recipes for our special festive menu.
 Those meals we have over the festive period where we want to spend a bit more time to produce a lovely dinner.
 Whether it’s an intimate meal for two or a small dinner party with family and friends, the dishes work well together.
 We begin with our starter this week and follow with the main course and dessert over the following weeks.

 First up our delicious starter, a scallop dish that we are serving with a creamy celeriac puree.
 We are also adding a touch of smoked bacon along with the freshness of apple.
 Finally topping off with some dill pickled cucumber to add some sharpness to the finished dish.